 - 4. If the unit was operational prior to storage and will be out of operation for an extended period, prepare the unit for storage by: - a.
 Turning off all motor protectors or breakers. - b.
 Closing all refrigerant service valves and following lockout/tagout procedures. - c.
+Closing the gas valve (for units with gas heat) and following lockout/tagout procedures. - d.
+Closing water valves (for units with hot water heat). - e.
+Disconnecting the unit power and following lockout/tagout procedures.

-Disconnecting the unit power and following lockout/ tagout. - 5.
-Inspect the unit periodically for signs of damage.
+- 5. Inspect the unit periodically for signs of damage.
 Inspect every two weeks (at a minimum) if stored outdoors or in a humid environment.
 Inspect daily after periods of high humidity, heavy rain, or high heat.
 Inspect and perform the following checks: - a.
 Check overall unit condition. - b.
 Check for any indication of refrigerant leaks. - c.
 Check for dirt, debris, and rust. - d.
-Check for signs of excess heat.
+Check for signs of excess heat. - e.

-- e.
 Check for condensation on panels and electrical components. - f.
 Rotate the fans.
-Mark the fan positions first to make sure they stop in a different position. - Follow the unloading guidance in "Step 2 Unload Equipment" on page 9 when handling equipment in storage or for final installation. - 7.
+Mark the fan positions first to make sure they stop in a different position. - Follow the unloading guidance in "Step 2 Unload Equipment" on page 11 when handling equipment in storage or for final installation. - 7.
 Internal components, either powered in standby or unpowered, can be subject to storage conditions not suitable for subsequent operation and may require steps to return them to operation while avoiding damage.
 To prepare for operation after storage: - a.
 Follow the pre-start-up and start-up checklists. - b.
 Before operating any motors, compressors, fans, or heaters, make sure all devices are free from moisture in the windings or on circuit boards.
 Dry out the components if moisture is present. - c.
 Make sure all bearings are properly lubricated.
 Check for any rust that may inhibit operation. - d.
-Open any service or isolations valves and check pressures (see pre-start-up and start-up checklists). - e.
+Open any service or isolation valves and check pressures (see pre-start-up and start-up checklists). - e.
 Remove lockout/tagout applied during storage. - f.
 Restore the power to all devices.